Edwin Vincent O'Hara: Priesthood

-O'Hara served as a chaplain during World War I. After the war, O'Hara did pastoral work in the Archdiocese of Portland in Oregon, and was a leading force in enacting a minimum wage law through the state legislature in 1913; he later became the defendant in Stettler v.
-O'Hara when the law was tested and upheld in the U.S. Supreme Court in 1917.
-He was chosen to be chairman of Oregon's Industrial Welfare Commission in 1913 as well.
-In 1923, he became founder and director of the National Catholic Rural Life Conference, inspired by his ministry to those who lived in sparsely populated areas.
+O'Hara served as a chaplain to the American armed forces during World War I. After the war, O'Hara performed pastoral work in the Archdiocese of Portland in Oregon In 1923, he became founder and director of the National Catholic Rural Life Conference, inspired by his ministry to those who lived in sparsely populated areas.
 According to him, "The Church is the biggest single factor in building up rural communities."

 Bishop of Great Falls

-On August 6, 1930, O'Hara was appointed the second bishop of the Diocese of Great Falls by Pope Pius XI.
-He received his episcopal consecration on October 28, 1930, from Archbishop Edward Howard, with Bishops Charles White and Joseph Crimont serving as co-consecrators.
-In 1931, he was the only American bishop present when Pius XI delivered his encyclical Quadragesimo anno, and spoke for the United States as delegates from each nation reported the effects of Rerum novarum.
+On August 6, 1930, O'Hara was appointed the second bishop of Great Falls by Pope Pius XI.
+He received his episcopal consecration at the St. Mary's Cathedral of the Immaculate Conception in Portland on October 28, 1930, from Archbishop Edward Howard, with Bishops Charles White and Joseph Crimont serving as co-consecrators.
+In 1931, he was the only American bishop present in Rome when Pius XI delivered his encyclical Quadragesimo anno, and spoke for the United States as delegates from each nation reported the effects of Rerum novarum.

 Bishop of Kansas City

-O'Hara was later named Bishop of Kansas City, Missouri, on April 15, 1939.
-In 1940, he derided physicist Albert Einstein after the latter expressed his disbelief in a personal god, saying, "It is sad to see a man, who comes from the race of the Old Testament and its teaching, deny the great tradition of that race".
-Within his first ten years as bishop, the diocese built or bought 42 churches, 31 rectories, 24 colleges, high schools, and grade schools, 14 convents, 8 social centers, and 6 hospitals.
+O'Hara was named bishop of Kansas City in Missouri on April 15, 1939 by Pope Pius XII.
+Within his first ten years as bishop, the diocese built or bought 42 churches, 31 rectories, 24 colleges, high schools, and grade schools, 14 convents, eight social centers, and six hospitals.
 Of the 30 churches he constructed in rural counties, 25 of them had never had a Catholic church before.

 O'Hara was considered to be theologically liberal, particularly in the fields of liturgy and social justice.
 A proponent of Catholic Action, he encouraged lay involvement and appointed laypeople to several top diocesan positions.
 Some believed he went too far in his promotion of the laity, leading even his own chancellor to resign in disapproval.
 O'Hara also led the effort to revise the Bible in simpler terms.
-On June 29, 1954, he was granted the personal title of archbishop.
+On June 29, 1954, Pius XII granted him the personal title of archbishop of Kansas City.
+This was amended in 1958 to the personal title of archbishop of Kansas City–Joseph.

-Archbishop O'Hara died in Milan, Italy, shortly after his 75th birthday.
+O'Hara died on September 11, 1956, in Milan, Italy, shortly after his 75th birthday.
 He is buried in Kansas City.

+Viewpoints

+Existence of God

+In 1940, O'Hara derided physicist Albert Einstein after the latter expressed his disbelief in a personal god, saying, "It is sad to see a man, who comes from the race of the Old Testament and its teaching, deny the great tradition of that race".